cryptpad/documentation/admin_guide/admin_panel.rst

 https://your-instance.com/admin/

-or with an administrator user [link to where to set this up]
+..
+XXX [link to where to set this up]

+or with an administrator user

 -  **User Menu** (avatar at the top right) > **Administration**